nir905/.net-music-store/README.md

 As part of a project in HIT (Holon Institution of Technology) we were requiered to create a Secure website using .NET MVC.

-The fields we are trying to achieve:
+The fields we are trying to achieve:<br/>
-1.Protecting Authentication and Autherization bypass 2.Checking Sessions and Cookies
+1.Protecting Authentication and Autherization bypass<br/>
+2.Checking Sessions and Cookies<br/>
-3.Prevnting SQL injection
+3.Prevnting SQL injection<br/>
-4.Encrypt passwords using SHA256 and salt
+4.Encrypt passwords using SHA256 and salt<br/>
-5.Preventing XSS (reflected and persistent) 6.Preventing Maliscuse File Upload
+5.Preventing XSS (reflected and persistent)<br/>
+6.Preventing Maliscuse File Upload<br/>
-7.Preventing CSRF attacks
+7.Preventing CSRF attacks<br/>